georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Field                      Data type                Description
 =========================  =======================  ======================================================
-main_driver                 string                  is the main driver used for the directory, this will be always used unless, is explicitly specified to use another one form the bellow available driver configs. driver_configs              array|null              Other available drivers and driver_configs for specific directory.
-Consist of mapping of diver code as key to a available driver config under storage_config/driver_configs as value
+main_driver                 string                  is the main driver used for the directory, this will be always used unless, is explicitly specified to use another one form the bellow available driver configs. driver_configs              array|null              Other available drivers and driver_configs for a specific directory.
+Consist of mapping of diver code as the key to an available driver config under storage_config/driver_configs as value.
 =========================  =======================  ======================================================

 Additional directory configuration are located under ``media_storage/directories/configs``.
-This configs are located by directory path and driver code.
+These configs are located by directory path and driver code.

 .. code-block:: php